SidB16/XyOS/README.md

 - [ ] Implement user space - processes, system calls, etc.
 - [ ] Build an abstraction layer for higher level peripherals - USB, HDMI, WiFi, Bluetooth, etc.

-## Tracking Progress
-An open issue is either a goal that I want to achieve or a problem that I need to fix.
-As I start working on something, I'll try to explain things there via comments.